scottgigawatt/plundarr/config/gluetun/README.md

-# Gluetun Configuration 🛡️
+# 🛡️ Gluetun Configuration ⚓️

-This directory contains the configuration files for the Gluetun service.
-These files will be mounted into the Gluetun container as the service config directory.
+Greetings, pirate crew!
+This be the treasure trove holdin' the configuration files fer the **Gluetun** service.
+These precious files will be mounted into the Gluetun container as the service config directory, keepin' yer voyages secure.

-For more information, see the [docker-compose.yml](../../docker-compose.yml) file in the root of the repository.
+Fer more information, cast yer eye on the [docker-compose.yml](../../docker-compose.yml) file in the root of the repository.

-Arrr, happy sailing with secure VPN connections! 🏴‍☠️
+Smooth sailin' with secure VPN connections, mateys! 🌊🏴‍☠️